-Receipt of Monthly Benefits: As a July 1, 2014, ATRS retiree, the first benefit payment will be made on the last working day of July unless paid earlier due to a special circumstance such as a potential ice storm.
-ATRS benefits are always paid on the last business day of each month.
+Receipt of Monthly Benefits: As a July 1, 2015 retiree, the first benefit payment will be paid near the end of July.
 ATRS pays monthly benefits electronically to retirees' bank accounts in order to avoid lost or stolen paper checks.
 At the time of retirement, retirees will be asked to provide the necessary bank account information to ensure monthly benefit payments are deposited in the designated bank accounts.
-ATRS will create a paper check in certain instances when retroactive payments are due, but the paper check will always be mailed on the last working day of the month and will arrive later than the electronic payments to the bank accounts.

 Health Insurance: ATRS does not manage or administer the public school health insurance program for retirees.
 That program is administered by a separate state entity, Employee Benefits Division (EBD).
 ATRS acts as a payment agent to withhold health insurance premiums and forward those premiums to EBD on behalf of retirees.
-The contact information for EBD is on the ATRS website links.
+The contact information for EBD is on the ATRS website at www.artrs.gov/links.
 If you feel ATRS may be able to help resolve a payment issue, please feel free to call ATRS for what help we can provide.

-Q What about employment after you have retired on July 1, 2014 - what do you need to know?
+What about employment after I have retired on July 1, 2015 - what do I need to know?

-New July 1, 2014, Retirees who are age 65 years or older before their official retirement date: Retirees age 65 years or older on or before June 30, 2014, can receive their first retirement payment at the end of July and continue working for an ATRS employer without termination or any separation.
-A contract may be signed to work for the 2014-2015 school year at any time.
+New July 1, 2015 retirees who are age 65 years or older before their official retirement date: Retirees age 65 years or older on or before June 30, 2015, can receive their first retirement payment near the end of July and continue working for an ATRS employer without termination or any separation.
+A contract may be signed to work for the 2015-2016 school year at any time.
 Age 65 years or older meets the definition of the ATRS law of "normal retirement age," and IRS rules do not require termination of employment or a separation period for a retiree who has reached the normal retirement age at retirement time.
 This is a specific benefit to long serving ATRS members who have reached the age 65 milestone and are still working.